etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ### Optional: Some styling steps

-TODO(etnichols): Add a section and picture here with the final product.
+TODO(etnichols): Add a section and picture here with the final product.hb

 - Using Typography.js
 - Using SCSS